Dietlog/odin-recipes/README.md

 # odin-recipes
-Projecct to build HTMl skills.
-It will be styled later on with CSS.
+Project to practice basic HTML and CSS.